Wigel/Wigel.github.io/content/about.md

 +++
 title = "About"
-description = "Hugo, the world's fastest framework for building websites" aliases = ["about-us", "about", "contact"] author = "Pål Berglund"
+description = "About this page and me" aliases = ["about-us", "about", "contact"] author = "Pål Berglund"
 +++